Clanfield

 The Basics

-Dogs: Yes, but they are not allowed in the park
+Dogs: Dogs are welcome on this walk, but they are not allowed in Peel Park.

 Refreshments: The Rising Sun, Clanfield